 What is Carbohydrate Loading?

-Carbohydrate loading or carbo-loading is a term used to describe a nutrition technique used by endurance athletes in an attempt to prolong optimal athletic performance and delay the onset of fatigue, or, ‘hitting a wall’.
+Carbohydrate loading or carb-loading is a nutrition technique used by athletes in an attempt to prolong optimal athletic performance and delay the onset of fatigue, or, ‘hitting a wall’.

 When is Carbohydrate Loading Appropriate?